Daaku Maharaaj: Plot

 1996: Vaishnavi is revealed to be Nandini's daughter and a devastated Krishnamurthy regrets alienating Nandini after she married Balwant against his wishes.
-Balwant arrives at the hospital looking for Maharaaj, killing everyone that comes in his way.
-As the family tries to safeguard an unconscious Maharaaj, while Stephen, a recuperating Trimurthulu, and Maharaaj's henchmen try to prevent Balwant and his men from harming him and Vaishnavi.
-However, Maharaaj regains consciousness, where he rescues Vaishnavi and kills Balwant.
+Balwant arrives at the hospital looking for Maharaaj, killing everyone who comes in his way.
+The family tries to safeguard an unconscious Maharaaj, while Stephen, a recuperating Trimurthulu, and Maharaaj's henchmen try to prevent Balwant and his men from harming him and Vaishnavi.
+However, Maharaaj regains consciousness, rescues Vaishnavi and kills Balwant.
 Years later, Maharaaj is released from prison and reunites with Kaveri and his son.
 He inaugurates the dam that has been constructed in Nandini's name.

 Production

 Development

-After the release of Chiranjeevi-starrer Waltair Veerayya (2023), its director Bobby Kolli was reported to collaborate with Rajinikanth for a potential film, which would mark his Tamil cinema debut and produced by Dil Raju's Sri Venkateswara Creations.
-However, Rajinikanth was not convinced with Bobby's script and chose not to sign the film.
-Bobby then narrated the same script to Nandamuri Balakrishna, the latter was interested in the script and agreed to be a part of the film.
+After the release of Chiranjeevi-starrer Waltair Veerayya (2023), its director Bobby Kolli was reported to be collaborating with Rajinikanth on a potential film, which would mark his Tamil cinema debut and be produced by Dil Raju's Sri Venkateswara Creations.
+However, Rajinikanth was not convinced by Bobby's script and chose not to sign the film.
+Bobby then narrated the same script to Nandamuri Balakrishna, who was interested in the script and agreed to be a part of the film.

-Tentatively titled NBK109, as it was Balakrishna's 109th film as the lead actor, it was produced by Suryadevara Naga Vamsi and Sai Soujanya under Sithara Entertainments, Srikara Studios and Fortune Four Cinemas, and was announced on Balakrishna's birthday (10 June 2023).
+Tentatively titled NBK109 because it was Balakrishna's 109th film as the lead actor, the film was produced by Suryadevara Naga Vamsi and Sai Soujanya under Sithara Entertainments, Srikara Studios and Fortune Four Cinemas, and was announced on Balakrishna's birthday (10 June 2023).
 A traditional pooja ceremony was held on the same day for the film's launch.
-The film's title Daaku Maharaj was announced with a teaser trailer on 15 November 2024.
+The film's title Daaku Maharaaj was announced with a teaser trailer on 15 November 2024.

 Casting

-In November 2023, Bobby Deol was reported to play the film's antagonist, while his involvement was confirmed on 27 January 2024, coinciding Deol's birthday.
-Although it was his second Telugu film he signed after Hari Hara Veera Mallu: Part 1, this film was the first to be released marking his Telugu cinema debut.
+In November 2023, Bobby Deol was reported to play the film's antagonist, while his involvement was confirmed on 27 January 2024, coinciding with Deol's birthday.
+Although it was the second Telugu film he had signed after Hari Hara Veera Mallu: Part 1, this film was the first to be released, marking his Telugu cinema debut.
 Pragya Jaiswal was cast as the female lead.
 Kannada actor Rishi, who was known for acting in the television series Shaitan (2023), was also cast as the secondary antagonist.

-Vishwak Sen was initially offered an important role in the film but turned down as he wanted a substantial role.
-Similarly, Dulquer Salmaan also refuted the reports of being a part of the cast.
+Vishwak Sen was initially offered an important role in the film but turned it down because he wanted a substantial role.
+Similarly, Dulquer Salmaan also denied reports that he was a part of the cast.
+Prakash Raj was also rumoured to be in this film.
 Though Gautham Vasudev Menon was reported to play an important role, he did not sign the film.
-Pragya Jaiswal, Shraddha Srinath and Chandini Chowdary were cast as the other female leads.
-Ravi Kishan, Shine Tom Chacko, Sachin Khedekar, VTV Ganesh, Makarand Deshpande, Sandeep Raj, Harsha Vardhan and Rao Ramesh, were cast in supporting roles.
+Besides Jaiswal, Shraddha Srinath and Urvashi Rautela were cast as the other female leads.
+Ravi Kishan, Shine Tom Chacko, Sachin Khedekar, Makarand Deshpande, Chandini Chowdary and Veda Agarwal were cast in supporting roles.